lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 A Navy Pilot would start with Swimming: 2 and Piloting: 3, whereas a Marine Pilot would start with Melee: 2 and Piloting: 3.
 The system will take the highest rating out of all applicable groups, so a Marine Rifleman would start with Melee: 3 and Firearms: 3.

-### Skill Notes

-Sometimes you may want to prompt the player with a note about their skills.
-You can do this with the optional 'notes' field.
-For example, the following configuration will give a Combat Engineer Demolitions: 2 and prompt them to either raise it to 3 or add Technician at 3.

-    Combat Engineer:
-        notes: "A combat engineer should also take a 3 or higher in either Demo or Tech."
-        skills:
-            Demolitions: 2
-            Firearms: 3

 ### Everyone Skills

 Sometimes you may want to give a skill to everybody.
 Instead of duplicating the information in each group, you can use the special "Everyone" group.
 For example, to make everyone start with Alertness 2: